 - Network change processes are faster end-to-end and more consistent across every stage of building and deployment.

-Itential makes implementing CI/CD pipelines for network operations easy, providing the capabilities and integrations your team needs at every part of the phased implementation approach.
-Pre-Built integrations and the ability to auto-generate additional integrations based on standard API formats means Itential can orchestrate automations across all your network and IT systems, meaning all components of building, testing, and deploying network automations can be managed in the same platform.
+Itential’s orchestration platform makes implementing CI/CD pipelines for network operations easy, providing the capabilities and integrations your team needs at every part of the phased implementation approach.
+Ready-to-use integrations in the Itential Marketplace and the ability to auto-generate additional integrations based on standard API formats means Itential can orchestrate automations across all your network and IT systems, meaning all components of building, testing, and deploying network automations can be managed in the same platform.

-To dive deeper into how to get started, you can watch my recent webinar here where we discuss and demo how to put this into practice.
+To dive deeper into how to get started with GitOps in networking, you can watch my webinar here where we discuss and demo how to put this into practice.